 Privacy Policy

 Opus is a private listening journal for classical music.
-We built it the way we’d want to use it: your library of works, recordings, and notes belongs to you, stays with you, and is never shared with us or anyone else.
+We built it the way we’d want to use it: your library of works, recordings, and notes lives on your device and in your iCloud account — we never have access to your identity or personal information.

 This policy explains exactly what Opus does and doesn’t do with your data.